 3. Size and Cooking Capacity

-Traeger-brand pellet grills come in different shapes and sizes.
-While the shape is more of a cosmetic matter, the size and cooking capacity are important to consider.
+Traeger grills come in different shapes and sizes.
+While the shape is more of a cosmetic matter, the size and cooking area are important to consider.

 Check how much available space you have, and ensure the grill is safe from the trees, fence, shed, and other structures.